seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 *Exit Servant*

-And how does that honourable, complete, free-hearted
+And how does that honorable, complete, free-hearted
 gentleman of Athens, thy very bountiful good lord
 and master?